[image]

 This app makes content folders the same on your PCs, phones, and removable drives.
 Compared to other tools, it's:

 This app brings PC-level tools to all your devices.
 The content it manages isn't just contacts, calendars, and a few stray photos.
-It's an entire folder of your choice, including its subfolders, and all the photos, documents, music, and other media you value.
+It's an entire folder of your choice, including all its subfolders, photos, documents, music, and other media you value.

 By using this app with a removable drive, you can both back up this content on your phone or PC to save it, and sync it between your devices to make it match: from PC to phone, from phone to PC, and any other way you find useful.
 Among its roles, this lets you: